Intro to Human Physiology

 MCQ on Intro to Human Physiology for Students

-Which one of the following vitamins has a role in blood clotting?
+Which vitamin plays a crucial role in the process of blood clotting?

 (a) Vitamin A